-Women Voices of Dissent Poetry Series 1: Mothers of the Revolution
+Women Voices of Dissent Poetry Series 4: Not Yet

 The girl lay under bedding of felt-soft yellow sheets.

 The corners were neatly turned down in a nurse’s envelope.

 Face up, she felt the leaves of the garden of flowers running in neat rows across her single bed tickling her bare, chubby feet.

 Holds it with both hands As if it will break.